Stars or Sand? Are there more Grains of Beach Sand or Stars in our Visible Universe?

 Milky Way Credit: Wikipedia

-There are (very) roughly 125 to 225 billion galaxies we can now detect in our Visible Universe, and there are very roughly 50 to 400 billion stars in our Milky Way galaxy (and compared to most spiral galaxies our Milky Way is big, having an extra large number of stars like our neighboring spiral galaxy Andromeda).
+There are (very) roughly 125 to 225 billion galaxies we can now detect in our Visible Universe, and there are very roughly 50 to 400 billion stars in our Milky Way galaxy.
+Compared to most spiral galaxies our Milky Way is big, having an extra large number of stars like our neighboring spiral galaxy Andromeda).

 This estimate is confounded by at least two problems.
-Every time we look deeper into the universe (Hubble Deep Field and Extreme Deep Field images) we see another magnitude (sometimes several magnitudes) of galaxies.
-The multitude of nearly invisible “Low Surface Brightness Galaxies” some of which are the largest galaxies we know of.
+Every time we look deeper into the universe (Hubble Deep Field and Extreme Deep Field images) we see another magnitude (sometimes several magnitudes) more galaxies !
+There is a plethora of nearly invisible “Low Surface Brightness Galaxies” some of which are the largest galaxies we know of.

 The “off the shelf” estimate of 300 sextillion stars in our visible universe has the same two problems.